Spinach Cottage Cheese Pasta

 This ultra creamy spinach cottage cheese pasta is like a high protein version of mac and cheese or fettuccine alfredo.
 Cooks in under 20 minutes for an easy weeknight dinner!

 Made with spinach, cottage cheese, and mozzarella, this simple dinner for two cooks in under 20 minutes.
-It gives you all the creamy, decadent, silky textures and savory flavors you crave in a cheese sauce pasta.
+It gives you all the creamy, decadent, silky textures and savory flavors you crave in a cheese sauce pasta (like in our chicken broccoli Alfredo bake).
 But it’s also a lower fat, higher protein option thanks to the cottage cheese!

-It’s like a comforting bowl of mac and cheese that doesn’t leave you feeling super heavy afterwards.
-We like to make it with shells for a touch of nostalgia, but you can also go more alfredo-style with it and serve it with fettuccine or ziti.
+This recipe is like a comforting bowl of mac and cheese that doesn’t leave you feeling super heavy afterwards.
+And the pasta shells give me just a touch of nostalgia.

 You can make this easy pasta dinner with just 7 ingredients, most of which you probably already have in the pantry.
-(That’s one of the things we love most about pasta recipes – they’re so easy to make!)
+(That’s one of the things we love most about pasta recipes – they’re so easy to make.
+Check out our creamy gochujang pasta or our baked gnocchi for other easy weeknight dinners.)

 - Sautéed baby spinach – You’ll need baby spinach, minced garlic, and olive oil to cook the spinach down before adding it to the pasta sauce.
 This adds tons of flavor and extra protein to this dish!